Available at Amazon!

 Cascade Glacier still made contact with Barry Glacier on its W side in 1914, but was largely independent.
 The glaciers remained relatively stable until about 2002, when Barry Glacier began another 13 yr long retreat.
 Currently, Barry Glacier rests about 5 mi N of Point Doran.

-Throughout the lower reaches of Harriman Fiord, streams of icy meltwater cascade down the fiord’s walls.
-Harriman Glacier does not calve as frequently as Surprise Glacier, so once in lower Harriman Fjord, ice rarely encumbers travel.
+Throughout the lower reaches of adjacent Harriman Fiord, white ribbon-like streams of icy meltwater cascade down the fiord’s walls.
+Harriman Glacier does not calve as frequently as Surprise Glacier, so once in lower Harriman Fjord, icepack rarely encumbers travel.

-Most camping areas reside on outwash fans with streams, where beach rye and alder thickets cover gravel and cobble berms.
-Note: Many locations are susceptible to flooding during spring tides.
+Most beach camping areas in Harriman Fiord reside on outwash fans created by meltwater streams, where beach rye and alder thickets cover low, damp, gravel/cobble berms.
+Note: Many campsites are susceptible to flooding during spring tides.
+See guide for most reliable campsite areas.